Summer Water Sources

 The descriptions below provide water source locations, NOT exact directions for how to reach each source.
 Descriptions include references to landscape features and landmarks such as named creeks, lakes and Forest Service roads that will appear on topographic maps.
 This information should be used in conjunction with a topographic map of the area you are visiting.

 10th Mountain: A stream flowing southeast from Slide Lake can be accessed on the east side of the hut or down the Slide Lake road approximately 1/2 mile from the hut.
 There is also a small stream feeding the marshy meadow directly west of hut.
 10th Mountain has a cistern.

-Broome Hut: The closest summer water to the Broome Hut are the headwaters of First Creek. they are a 5-10 minute walk past the hut on FS Trail N137.
-The Broome Hut hopes to have a cistern by late 2013.
+Broome Hut: The Broome Hut does have a cistern.
+The other summer water source at the Broome Hut are the headwaters of First Creek.
+They are a 5-10 minute walk past the hut on FS Trail N137.
 All water is non-potable, bring a filter.